StevenDeam/DependencyGraphApp/README.md

 - Lanes are nested by milestone hierarchy depth (child milestones are indented)
 - Items without a parent are placed in a separate "Unassigned Items" lane

+### Phase Matrix Mode
+Grid-based layout organized by project phases:
+- **X-axis (columns)**: Phase columns, each representing a major program stage
+- **Y-axis (rows)**: Assembly groups stacked vertically within each phase
+- **Inside groups**: Tasks organized by discipline rows (HW, FW, System, Test)

+Features:
+- Phase headers show the phase name
+- Assembly group containers display milestone summary (title, ID, %, status, health, target date)
+- Discipline labels on the left of each row
+- Tasks arranged left-to-right by local dependency depth within each discipline row
+- Manhattan-routed edges (horizontal-then-vertical)
+- Cross-phase edges highlighted with thicker strokes
+- Cross-group edges shown with distinct styling

+Phase inheritance:
+- If a milestone has a Phase, all descendants inherit it unless overridden
+- If no Phase exists anywhere, all items default to "Phase 1"
+- Phases are sorted numerically if they start with a number (e.g., "Phase 1", "Phase 2")

+Edge toggle controls:
+- **Show Task Edges**: Toggle visibility of task-level dependency edges (default: ON)
+- **Milestone Edges Only**: Show only milestone-to-milestone edges for a decluttered view (default: OFF)

 **When to use each mode:**
 - **Bracket**: Best for seeing the overall dependency flow and identifying critical paths
 - **Swimlane**: Best for understanding milestone ownership and tracking work by parent grouping
+- **Phase Matrix**: Best for viewing work organized by program phases with discipline alignment

 ## Visual Cues